chriskyriazo/Data-Science-blog-post-project/README.md

 As for the next two i worked on the Listings Dataset folder using the listings.csv

 > ## Files in repository
-* Data Science Blogspot project file which contains the Calendar Dataset file and the listings Dataset file with a README.md for each.
+* Data Science Blogspot project file which contains the Calendar Dataset file and the listings Dataset file .
 > * Calendar Dataset file contains a Calendar dataset.ipynb jupyter notebook with notes about this analysis and a README.md file.
 > * Listings Dataset file contains an Amenities.ipynb and a Listings Dataset.ipynb jupyter notebook with notes about this analysis and a README.md file.
 *  README.md file for write-up